Lise-Yi/skypinacolada.github.io/post/2020-11-22-3B1B-Inverse matrices, column space and null space.md

 <h2>Rank</h2>
 rank : the number of dimensions in the column space. the number of dimensions in the output of a transformation. <br>
 column space : set of all possible outputs for our matrix. the span of the columns of your matrix.  lets us understand when a solution even exists <br>
 full rank :  rank is as high as it can be.
-It equals the number of columns <br>
+It equals the number of columns
 <br>
 <br>
 <h2>Null space / Kernel</h2>